Real estate photographer tips to building business

 A real estate agent’s ability to capture quality first impressions is possibly the most important factor in their ability to bring in quality leads.
 Visuals can make all the difference in drawing interest from qualified buyers, closing, and ultimately the purchase price for a property listing.

 Today’s real estate photographer has a variety of tools at their disposal in creating visuals that are optimized for earning their clients leads.
 With virtual reality on the rise and on track to become a $29.7 billion industry in 2020, navigable 3D tours present a complete 24/7 view and unique path to efficiency and engagement for clients.
-Along with 3D models, technologies like drone photography and AR are changing the way homes are discovered, engaged with and sold.
+Along with 3D models, using technologies like AR and drone photography in real estate is changing the way homes are discovered, engaged with, and sold.

 Matterport’s 3D models have become the standard in the real estate industry… which has proven to cut down the amount of time a listing is on the market.
 It allows interested buyers to confidently purchase homes ‘sight unseen,’ and create a more efficient transaction process overall.” - Steve Ungermann, “The Business of Real Estate Photography”